Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 Fun Mise en Place Activities for Middle and High School

-1- Tie in Real-Life Experiences.
-After defining mise en place as “everything in its place”, have students brainstorm ways that the mise en place already in their life or times they see a mise en place in action.
+After defining mise en place as “everything in its place,” have students brainstorm ways that the mise en place is all ready in their life or times they see a mise en place in action.
 For instance, many students will set out their outfits the night before, get gas, or prep their breakfast before they go to sleep.
 They are in essence, setting up their mise en place for the next day.

 Another example is discussing restaurants where you can see the mise en place set up.
 Places like Chipotle and Subway have their food and utensils prepped and ready for customers to see.
 This is a good way to introduce the concept.

-2- Show a Movie Clip.
-Students love to see movie clips that tie into what they are learning in class.
+Students love to see movie clips that tie to their learning in class.
 The clip from Ratatouille called “Keep your Station Clear” is a fun way to show students how and why mise en place is important in the kitchen.
 Here is the clip below:

 slideshow, guided notes, questions, a poster,